Unless you’ve been living under a rock for the past 20 years, you’ll have probably noticed that more and more people are going to university.

 Fortunately, there is a solution – and it’s called a distance learning degree.

 Distance learning degrees allow students to work from home, with tutorial support provided over the telephone, by email, or via an online learning portal.
+Isn’t it useful?
+As a student, you can write your college term papers and send them from home, you don’t need to waste your time on the road to college every day and you have more control over your education process.

 Not only is this mode of learning more flexible and convenient than a full-time degree, it’s often cheaper, making it an ideal option for those who find themselves constrained by financial or family obligations.